 - Tuberculin skin tests

 Treating the lesions

 But what about more natural remedies?

 - Vitamin D is one suggestion.
-You can find out more about increasing your vitamin D levels to support your immune system and help combat GA here.
+Increase your vitamin D levels to support your immune system and help combat GA.

 - Vitamin E is another suggestion where you take a liquid vitamin E capsule, snip off one end and squeeze the liquid onto the rash.
 Massage it in gently and reapply daily.

 - Make an avocado paste.
 Avocado is a rich source of vitamin E. Mash an avocado and mix with enough olive oil to make a paste.
 Apply it gently to the affected skin.
 Leave it on for 30 to 40 minutes, before rinsing clean.
 Repeat daily.

 - Rub aloe Vera on the affected area.
 The aloe Vera plant contains a natural gel that has a soothing effect and can reduce the itch and pain that comes with GA by reaching deeper skin layers.
 The gel that comes from your local pharmacy can be used as well.
 Just slather it on the area generously and let it soak into your skin.
 Repeat as often as necessary.